XRPL-Labs/tangem-sdk-react-native/README.md

 #### iOS

-iOS 11+ (CoreNFC is required), Xcode 11+
+iOS 13+ (CoreNFC is required), Xcode 11+
-SDK can be imported to iOS 11, but it will work only since iOS 13.
+SDK can be imported to iOS 13, and can work only since iOS 13.

 #### Android